noudess/docs-main/Perl-EVENT_TIMER.md

 ### Functionality Explained

-EVENT_TIMER is triggered by a quest::settimer(timer_name,duration_in_seconds) or quest::settimerMS(timer_name,duration_in_milliseconds).
-The timer will loop until it is stopped, and EVENT_TIMER will trigger each time that the duration of the timer elapses.
-Timers can be stopped using the quest::stopalltimers() or quest::stoptimer(timer_name) functions.
+EVENT_TIMER is triggered by a quest::settimer(timer_name,duration_in_seconds) or quest::settimerMS(timer_name,duration_in_milliseconds)

+The timer will loop until it is stopped, and EVENT_TIMER will trigger each time that the duration of the timer elapses

+Timers can be stopped using the quest::stopalltimers() or quest::stoptimer(timer_name) functions

 ### EVENT_TIMER in use